Shard polytopes: Preliminaries

 \begin{theorem}[{\cite[Thm.~4.4 \& Coro.~4.5]{Reading-arcDiagrams}}] The map~${\equiv} \mapsto \arcs_\equiv$ is a bijection between the lattice congruences of the weak order on~$\fS_n$ and the upper ideals of the arc poset~$(\arcs_n, \prec)$. \end{theorem}

-We call \defn{arc ideal} an upper ideal of the arc poset~$(\arcs_n, \prec)$.
+An \defn{arc ideal} is an upper ideal of the arc poset~$(\arcs_n, \prec)$.
 In view of this statement, we make no distinction between arc ideals and lattice congruences.
 When needed, we write~$\equiv_\arcs$ for the lattice congruence of the weak order on~$\fS_n$ corresponding to an arc ideal~$\arcs \subseteq \arcs_n$.